egoist6/openhab-docs/quick_guide.md

 - a press of a button on your mobile phone and
 - in an automated way by openHAB at the time when you go to bed.

-You will see how easy it is and you do not have to be a home automation or IT expert.
+You will see how easy it is and you do not have to be a home automation or IT expert (and we assume that you know how to unzip files and what IP addresses are).

 [[toc]]

 ## Step 1: Install and Start openHAB

 Estimated time: 3 minutes

 We are going to intall openHAB on a Windows PC.
 Almost any Windows PC will do, as openHAB just requires very little resources.
 If you want to install openHAB on a different platform, please refer for Step 1 to our [Installation Documentation](installation.html)

 a.
 Install OpenJDK runtime v17: